Ballsdex-Team/BallsDex-DiscordBot/README.md

 The bot comes as a [poetry](https://python-poetry.org/) Python package and can run using Docker.

-You must first setup a Discord bot with the following intents enabled:
+You must first setup a Discord bot. **No privileged intents are required!**

-- Server members intent
-- Message content intent (will be removed at a later date)

 ### With Docker (recommended)